Arthur Rimbaud: Poetry

-The first known poems of Arthur Rimbaud were mostly emulating the style of the Parnasse school and other famous contemporary poets like Victor Hugo, although he quickly developed an original approach, both thematically and stylistically (in particular by mixing profane words and ideas with sophisticated verse, as in "Vénus Anadyomène", "Oraison du soir" or "Les chercheuses de poux").
+The first known poems of Arthur Rimbaud mostly emulated the style of the Parnasse school and other famous contemporary poets like Victor Hugo, although he quickly developed an original approach, both thematically and stylistically (in particular by mixing profane words and ideas with sophisticated verse, as in "Vénus Anadyomène", "Oraison du soir" or "Les chercheuses de poux").
 Later on, Rimbaud was prominently inspired by the work of Charles Baudelaire.
 This inspiration would help him create a style of poetry later labeled as symbolist.

 In May 1871, aged 16, Rimbaud wrote two letters explaining his poetic philosophy, commonly called the Lettres du voyant ("Letters of the Seer").
 In the first, written 13 May to Izambard, Rimbaud explained:

-I'm now making myself as scummy as I can.
-Why?
-I want to be a poet, and I'm working at turning myself into a seer.
-You won't understand any of this, and I'm almost incapable of explaining it to you.
-The idea is to reach the unknown by the derangement of all the senses.
-It involves enormous suffering, but one must be strong and be a born poet.
-It's really not my fault.

-The second letter, written 15 May—before his first trip to Paris—to his friend Paul Demeny, expounded his revolutionary theories about poetry and life, while also denouncing some of the most famous poets that preceded him (reserving a particularly harsh criticism for Alfred de Musset, while holding Charles Baudelaire in high regard, although, according to Rimbaud, his vision was hampered by a too conventional style).
+The second letter, written on 15 May—before his first trip to Paris—to his friend Paul Demeny, expounded his revolutionary theories about poetry and life, while also denouncing some of the most famous poets that preceded him (reserving a particularly harsh criticism for Alfred de Musset, while holding Charles Baudelaire in high regard, although, according to Rimbaud, his vision was hampered by a too conventional style).
 Wishing for new poetic forms and ideas, he wrote:

-I say that one must be a seer, make oneself a seer.
-The poet makes himself a seer by a long, prodigious, and rational disordering of all the senses.
-Every form of love, of suffering, of madness; he searches himself, he consumes all the poisons in him, and keeps only their quintessences.
-This is an unspeakable torture during which he needs all his faith and superhuman strength, and during which he becomes the great patient, the great criminal, the great accursed—and the great learned one!—among men.—For he arrives at the unknown!
-Because he has cultivated his own soul—which was rich to begin with—more than any other man!
-He reaches the unknown; and even if, crazed, he ends up by losing the understanding of his visions, at least he has seen them!
-Let him die charging through those unutterable, unnameable things: other horrible workers will come; they will begin from the horizons where he has succumbed!